insyncsolutions/appseconnectdocs/_posts/Getting-Started/2021-07-11-create-your-first-processflow.md

 1)	Login to the Portal and navigate to the **Designer > ProcessFlow** module.
 The Process Flow listing page appears.
 ![Create Basicprocessflow13](/staticfiles/processflow/media/create-basicprocessflow13.png)

-2)	By default,**Process Flow** folder is selected, where you can create new processflows as well as you can also view and edit already created processflows.
+2)	By default, **Process Flow** folder is selected, where you can create new processflows as well as you can also view and edit already created processflows.

 3)	Click on the new button for creating a new processflow.
 ![Create Basicprocessflow2](/staticfiles/processflow/media/create-basicprocessflow2.png)
-**Note: If the Folder is empty, you can view the button Create a Process Flow, that navigates you to the processflow Designer Page.**
+**Note : If the Folder is empty, you can view the button Create a Process Flow, that navigates you to the processflow Designer Page.**

 4)	You will be navigated to the [processflow Designer Page](/processflow/components-of-processflow/).